Skip to content

 California Quail and Wrentits have declined markedly, as has acreage of chaparral, their preferred habitat.
 The decline in Northern Pintail mirrors the nationwide drop in this species, perhaps due to loss in breeding habitat.

 One Christmas Count data set does not provide enough data for many conclusions, but coupled with data from many counts, stories of success and worry begin to emerge.
 The data is available because we have volunteers in the field every year, adding to our knowledge.
 It’s getting close to count time!
-The signup forms will become available on the GGAS web page in the second half of October.
+The signup forms will become available on the GGBA web page in the second half of October.

 Won’t you join us?
 Sign up as a feeder watcher if you’re not able to spend the day in the field – it only takes a little time to check your feeder to see what’s coming, and it’s fun to do.